 Reasonable Expenses

 State and University requirements for purchases are based on a standard of reasonableness.
-This is defined under Policy 9.10 Requisitions/Reimbursements of the Financial Services Manual.
+This is defined under Policy 9.10 General Expenditure Policy of the Financial Services Manual.
 What is considered a reasonable expense may vary by situation, circumstance, and even by person to person.
 Determining if your purchase is reasonable requires a thorough understanding of policy and standards and critical thinking.
 Use the information and suggestions provided below for support during this process.

 Before making any purchases, ask yourself these key questions: